facebookincubator/velox/velox/docs/develop/debugging/print-plan-with-stats.rst

 	Raw Input: 20480 rows (72.31KB), Splits: 20

-Velox also measures CPU time, peak memory usage and total number of memory allocations for each operator.
+Velox also measures CPU time and peak memory usage for each operator.
+This information is shown for all plan nodes.

 .. code-block::